upperlinecode/CS-and-the-City-Curriculum/react/react-setup.md

 ## Learning Objectives

-* SWBAT set up a React project locally on personal computer or Goorm IDE
+* SWBAT set up a React project locally on personal computer or remotely on an IDE like Cloud Shell
 * SWBAT edit the React starter page to display HTML they have written
 * SWBAT identify why React is a popular front-end development framework